-- 2.1 An employee is entitled to recreation leave in accordance with the following - Southern and Eastern Region -

-20 working days (calculated in hours depending on the hours of duty prescribed) for each completed year of service and a proportionate amount for an incomplete year of service if the employee's headquarters are in the Southern and Eastern Region.

-- Continuous shift workers in the Southern and Eastern Region only are entitled to an additional one (1) week recreation leave per year in addition to the above entitlements. - Northern and Western Region (including continuous shift workers) 25 working days (calculated in hours depending on the hours of duty prescribed) for each completed year of service and a proportionate amount for an incomplete year of service if the employee's headquarters are in the Northern and Western Region. - 2.2 For full conditions refer clause 3 of General conditions applying to officers, temporary employees & general employees in this directive.
+- 2.1 An employee is entitled to recreation leave in accordance with the following - - (a) Southern and Eastern Region 20 working days (calculated in hours depending on the hours of duty prescribed) for each completed year of service and a proportionate amount for an incomplete year of service if the employee's headquarters are in the Southern and Eastern Region. - (b) Continuous shift workers in the Southern and Eastern Region only are entitled to an additional one (1) week recreation leave per year in addition to the above entitlements. - (c) Northern and Western Region (including continuous shift workers) 25 working days (calculated in hours depending on the hours of duty prescribed) for each completed year of service and a proportionate amount for an incomplete year of service if the employee's headquarters are in the Northern and Western Region. - 2.2 For full conditions refer clause 8 of this Directive for conditions applying to officers, temporary employees & general employees.